Denver Car Accident Lawyer Helping Victims Obtain Justice and Compensation

 What Constitutes “Just Compensation” for Car Accident Injuries?

-Damages from an auto accident fall into two categories: economic and non-economic.
+Auto accident damages fall into two categories: economic and non-economic.
 Within each of these categories, accident victims can seek just compensation for their current and future losses.
 Depending on the victim’s injuries and when their accident claim settles (or goes to trial), current losses resulting from an accident can pale in comparison to the losses that the accident victim will continue to sustain in the future.

 Economic damages are losses that are financial in nature.
 In a typical case, these damages will consist of: